DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _TL Note:_ I think rather than megalith, it is more of a big stone building (akin to pyramids)

-It's surface was completely covered by moss, various vines and flowers.
+Its surface was completely covered by moss, various vines and flowers.
-Kai thought it might be first time he saw building getting claimed by green to this degree
+Kai thought it might be the first time he saw a building getting claimed by greenery to this degree.

 "...I'm surprised.
 Please look at it, Jeanne-sama."

 Farin pointed towards the ruins.

-"If you look at a tree, besides it, bending to a such degree alongside of outer wall of the ruins.
+"The tree beside has bent to quite a degree alongside the outer wall of the ruins.
 This means..."

-"Ruins were created first.
+"The ruins were created first.
-And it means that these trees grew afterwards."
+And that the tree grew afterwards."

 Jeanne quietly watched the ruins in astonishment. _TL Note:_ I changed here a bit as it sounds weird to me, jp `遺跡を見つめるジャンヌも神妙な面持ちだ。`

-These ruins existed since ancient times, far longer than ancient tree besides it that could be several hundred years old.
+These ruins had existed since ancient times, far longer than the ancient tree besides it that was said to be several hundred years old.

-"Finding the megalith in such place, huh?"
+"Finding a megalith in such a place, huh?"

 "Mega...?"

-Hearing Kai to murmur these words, Rinne tilted her head with curiosity.
+Hearing Kai murmur these words, Rinne tilted her head with curiosity.

 "We don't know who made these buildings.
-Several of these are found in the true world too."
+Several of these could be found in the true world too."

-In aftermath of the great war as humans started to reclaim territories, previously owned by four races, they discovered mysterious ruins, evidently man-made.
+During the aftermath of the great war, when humans had started to reclaim territories previously owned by the four races, they had discovered mysterious ruins, evidently man-made.

 "In most cases scientists believed it to be a work of foreign gods and leftovers of curses.
-Still, there are lot of unknown factors remain.
+Still, a lot of unknown factors remain.
 Rinne, you should know about it too."

 "Know?
 Me?"